bitovi/academy/src/typescript/07-functions/functions.md

 <details>
 <summary>Click to see the solution</summary>

-✏️ Update `3-functions-dnaCost.ts` to add each sequence to the base cost.
+✏️ Update `dnaCost.ts` to add each sequence to the base cost.
 This solution uses [Array.prototype.reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce):

-@sourceref ./5-exercise-solution.ts
+@sourceref ./../../../exercises/typescript/07-functions/01-solution/src/dnaCost.ts

 You’ll notice that specifying a return type is not necessary.
 This is because TypeScript can infer the return value from the arguments.